-Unlike single panel solar power banks that only have solar power as a backup option, this five-panel model is designed specifically for solar charging.
-The panels attach magnetically to the battery, so you can remove them and just use the battery by itself as needed.
+Unlike single panel solar power banks that really don’t do much, this four-panel model has at least some chance of recharging from the sun’s rays.
+The panels attach magnetically to the battery, so you can remove them and just use the battery by itself when you’ve finished charging.

-The 20,000mAh capacity is impressively large, letting you charge the latest iPhones about five times or an iPad at least twice, but it also means the battery requires 18+ hours of sunlight to go from empty to full.
+The 20,000mAh capacity is impressively large, letting you charge the latest iPhones about five times or an iPad at least twice, but it also means the battery requires 18+ hours of direct sunlight to go from empty to full.

 ☀️ Looking for a smaller or larger option?
 These are our picks for the best solar power banks at the moment.Buy on Amazon

 Portable Solar Generator For Camping

 It’s surprisingly portable for what it offers: the generator and solar panels are 6-7 pounds each, and both have a useful carry handle on the top that makes it easy to load and unload them from the car or move around your campsite.

 A solar-powered speaker is a fun novelty item ideal for camping or days at the beach.
 Unlike similar models, ABFOCE’s Solar Bluetooth Speaker has an outer casing that’s IPX6 rated against shock, dust, and water.
 It’ll happily take splashes and rain in its stride, but can’t be fully submerged in water.